 - Q: What’s an “unofficial transcript” and how do I turn one into a pdf?
 A: An unofficial transcript can take two forms: 1) a digital transcript accessible through many undergraduate institutions’ websites, which can be “saved as” or “printed” as pdfs, as detailed in the question above, or 2) a scanned copy of an “official transcript” mailed to you by your undergraduate institution.
 Most copy-and-print centers offer scan-to-pdf services, or you can use any number of smartphone applications to generate pdfs using your phone’s camera.
 We recommend you scan your transcripts in grayscale (not color), at 150 dots per inch.

-- Q: May I send my letters of recommendation using a service like Interfolio?
-May my recommenders send hardcopies of their letters directly to you?
-A: Using a dossier service like Interfolio is encouraged; please see Interfolio’s instructions for uploading letters to an online application system.
-We strongly prefer electronically submitted letters of recommendation, but if your recommenders would rather not use the electronic form, please make sure to list the names of your recommenders on your online application.
+- Q: May my recommenders send hardcopies of their letters directly to you?
+A: We strongly prefer electronically submitted letters of recommendation, but if your recommenders would rather not use the electronic form, please make sure to list the names of your recommenders on your online application.
 Hardcopy letters of recommendation can be sent to the attention of “Sean Bishop, CW Program Administrator / Department of English / 600 N Park St., H.C.
 White Hall Rm 6195C / The University of Wisconsin / Madison, WI 53706.
 Letters of recommendation can arrive prior to your completion of the online application; we suggest requesting letters a couple months prior to the application deadline.

 - Q: The University of Wisconsin Graduate School website says all applicants must have a GPA of at least 3.0.
 My GPA was lower than 3.0.
 Am I not eligible to apply?
 A: The Program in Creative Writing does not believe a GPA is indicative of future success in an arts program like ours.
 Our primary interest is in a candidate’s writing skills; thus a low GPA is not a deal-breaker.
 If we admit you and your GPA is under 3.0, we will request the Graduate School to waive this requirement.
 To date, the Graduate School has never denied our request to waive the GPA minimum.